Sweden supports the Iranian people’s demand for human rights

 Sanctions against Iran

 Since 2011, the EU has had sanctions in place against Iran in response to human rights violations.
-In October 2022, the EU imposed additional sanctions against people and entities responsible for the violence against demonstrators, and on 14 November, additional names and entities were added to the sanctions list.
-Sweden actively supported this process and considers it an important and resolute step.
+In light of the new sanctions decisions in October, November and December 2022, the EU has continuously introduced further sanctions in response to events in recent months.
+The sanctions target persons and institutions that are responsible for the violence against demonstrators, including senior politicians and officials, members of the police, the security forces and the Revolutionary Guard Corps.
+Sweden has actively supported this process.
 The sanctions include an EU travel ban and the freezing of assets.
-Together with the other Member States, Sweden is continuously reviewing the available tools with which to respond to further developments in Iran.
+Together with the other Member States, Sweden is continuously reviewing the available tools with which to respond to further developments in Iran, including possible further sanctions.

 Special session of the Human Rights Council

-On 24 November, the United Nations Human Rights Council held a special session focusing on the need for accountability for the violence and human rights violations.
+On 24 November, the United Nations Human Rights Council held a special session focusing on the need for accountability for the violence and human rights violations in Iran.
 Sweden supported this demand for accountability.
-At the special session, the Council decided to establish an independent fact-finding mission to investigate Iran’s actions in conjunction with the protests.
+At the special session, the Council decided to establish an independent fact-finding mission to investigate Iran’s response to the protests.

-During this special session, Sweden, together with the other Nordic countries and the Baltic countries, expressed its strong support for this fact-finding mechanism.
+During this session, Sweden, together with the other Nordic countries and the Baltic countries, expressed its strong support for this fact-finding mission.